 Japan’s Traditional Crafts Vol.01 Hokkaidō-Tōhoku/Northern Honshū

-Created for everyday life and meticulously fashioned by skilled craftspeople, in Japan we’ve grown used to having hand-crafted tools and objects around us.
+Everyday objects meticulously fashioned by skilled craftspeople – in Japan we’ve grown used to having hand-crafted tools and objects around us.
 Yet, the very existence of the knowledge and skills that bring us these valued objects is under threat.
 Now is the time to consider the importance of our traditional arts and crafts.

 A legacy of objects handcrafted for everyday life, each with its own unique grace